APJansen/TDUr/README.md

 TD-Ur chose to capture with d2 here.

 On the right board, it is again the red player's turn to move with a throw of 1.
-There are 4 available moves
+There are 4 available moves:
-- b1 moves to a rosette and gives another turn
+- b3 moves to a rosette and gives another turn
 - b2 moves that stone closer to the finish and reduces its chance of being captured
 - g3 moves that stone to the finish
 - e3 puts another stone on the board